Skip to main content

 • Other documents required by the sponsor

-NOTE: We recommend using the cloning feature that is available.
-This feature transfers some information from the original PINS to the Supplemental PINS saving time in completing the record.
-From the main PINS home page, ensure the PI’s name listed.
-Select “Create Supplement/Continuation/Revised Proposal” than the original proposal.
+NOTE: We recommend using the available cloning feature.
+This feature transfers some information from the original PINS (or PD) to the Supplemental PINS (or PD), saving time when completing the record.
+Ensure the PI’s name is listed on the main PINS (or PD) home page.
+Select “Create Supplement/Continuation/Revised Proposal” rather than the original proposal.

-Graduate Industrial Traineeships offer students the opportunity for hands-on learning with university partners to grow their knowledge and skills.
+Graduate Industrial Traineeships provide students with hands-on learning through university partners to develop their knowledge and skills.
 This agreement allows for a lower facilities & administrative rate of 15% modified total direct cost (MTDC).
-NOTE: SAS Institute has its own template for these traineeships.
+NOTE: SAS Institute has its template for these traineeships.

 • Title: “Internship with [Sponsor name] for [GRA first and last name]”